Support For Carers

 Seven ways to support a friend or relative with health problems

-If you’re talking to a loved one about their condition,
+If you’re talking to a loved one about their condition, it can help if you understand the illness yourself.

 1. If your loved one has to make lifestyle changes, it can be a great help if you make the same changes yourself.
 This could be eating healthily with them or encouraging them to do exercise with you.
 This is more motivating, helps them to feel that they’re not the odd one out, and makes lifestyle changes easier to stick to.
 Plus, you might benefit from improvements in your own health.
 Physical activity can also help to lift your mood, which can be helpful for everyone at a stressful time.